 French Auto Captions Q&AAdobe Premiere Pro

-Create French captions in Premiere Pro without manual typing—generate first, then refine inside your timeline for a clean final look.
+Create French captions in Premiere Pro without manual typing.

 Facile